MÜLLER CHAMBER CHOIR

 Champions of the Male Chamber Choirs - 9th World Choir Games 2016

 Founded in 1999, Müller Chamber Choir is a 30-strong male choir that aims to introduce the finest blend of male choral sound to the choral scene.
-Since 2013, the choir is led by Meng-Hsien Peng as conductor and artistic director and has achieved prestige as one of Taiwan’s foremost choral groups.
+Since 2013, the choir has been led by Meng-Hsien Peng as the conductor and artistic director and has achieved prestige as one of Taiwan’s foremost choral groups.
 From 2018 to 2021, Müller Chamber Choir was selected as one of the TAIWAN TOP teams to receive annual grants from the National Culture and Arts Foundation.
 In 2011-13 and 2016-17, the choir was selected into the Performing Arts Group of the Ministry of Culture, and recognized as the Excellent Performing Arts Group of Taipei City.

 In July of the following year, the choir went on to participate in the 9th World Choir Games 2016: Champions Competition, receiving gold medals in Male Chamber Choirs, Musica Sacra a cappella and Musica Contemporanea categories.
 Notably, the Taiwanese choir was declared Champion of the Male Chamber Choirs category with a record high score of 97.38.
-Out of 20+ choirs competing in the Musica Sacra a cappella category, the male choral group came in a close second, with a slight margin of 0.12 points against top score.
-INTERKULTUR world rankings as of November 2017 place Müller Chamber Choir #3 among top 1000 choirs and #1 in the Chamber Choirs & Vocal Ensembles category.
+Out of around twenty choirs competing in the Musica Sacra a cappella category, the male choral group came in a close second, with a slight margin of 0.12 points compared to the champion score.

 ARTISTIC DIRECTOR / CONDUCTOR